COPRS/infrastructure/README.md

 - platform
 ### Apps
 This folder gather the configuration of the applications deployed on the platform.
-Each application has its own folder inside apps with the values of the Helm chart, the kustomization files and the patches related.
+Each application has its own folder inside apps with the values of the Helm chart, the kustomization files, the patches related and any additional kubernetes resources.
 The application's directory can be splitted by environment with subfolders like dev, prod, etc.
 ### Doc
 Here we find all the documentation describing the infrastructure deployment and maintenance operations.